maazm909/projects/conventionapp/convention-app/scratch.md

 16. Zip
 17. TimesCheckedIn

+Planning on making separate models for regular registration, quran registration and bazaar registration

 TODO
 -
-- Implement global error modal
+- Implement global error modal (easier said than done)
 - Online
   - Add checkedIn field to Attendee model
   - Create new table for online page that has toggle for checking in